New Website Summer 2023

 Do you have overnight facilities?

-Do you have any work trade positions available?
+Do you have any Cambium Crew (formerly work trade) positions available?

-We have a limited number of work trade/volunteer positions at each event.
+We have a limited number of Cambium Crew (formerly work trade)/volunteer positions at each event.
 These positions fill up quickly and are in high demand!
-Sign up sheets: for work trade and gift trade here.
+Applications can be found here: work trade and gift trade here.

-If you are interested in work trade or volunteering or if you have any questions not answered on this page, please contact us!
+If you are interested in Cambium Crew (work trade) or volunteering or if you have any questions not answered on this page, please contact us!
 We’ll get back to you as soon as possible.